Sizing an oil water separator

 - These separators can remove oil up to 10ppm, meeting and often exceeding parameters.

-This is only a rough guide and depends heavily on the specific parameters for each application.
+This is a general guide to sizing an oil water separator, and many sizing factors depends heavily on the specific parameters of each application.
 Some factors affecting the size calculations for an oil water separator are detailed below.

 1. Water flow rate